metabrainz/metabrainz.org/README.md

 ## Development

+Before starting the application copy `config.py.example` into `config.py` and tweak the configuration.

 The easiest way to set up a development environment is to use [Vagrant](https://www.vagrantup.com/).
 This command will create and configure virtual machine that you will be able to use for development: